 Teaching assistants are salaried employees of the school board of the province in which they teach.
-Salaries are paid through direct deposit; including account information on your school's Dienstantrittsmeldung in the first week helps with a timely first payment in November.
+Salaries are paid through direct deposit; giving your account information to your main school in the first week helps with a timely first payment in November.

-US citizens might be asked for their US Social Security Number in order to open a bank account at some banks or be denied service entirely - this is due to the United States' stance on taxations of their citizens.
-Please check with a different bank if a venue denies you service.
+NOTE: US citizens might be asked for their US Social Security Number in order to open a bank account at some banks in Austria or be denied service entirely - this is due to the United States' stance on taxation of their citizens.
+Please check with a different bank if a venue denies their service to you.
 Current TAs might know which banks have accepted USTAs in the past.
+As of 2024, it is possible to also open or use an account from any